 - To become familiar with the history, theory and principles of Dual Diagnosis.

-- To provide space and time for participants to become familiar with Dual Diagnosis and allow time to explore the skills associated with working with people with a Dual Diagnosis.
-This will be achieved by role plays of “real clients” taken from the group.
+- To provide space and time for participants to explore the skills associated with working with people with a Dual Diagnosis.
+This will be achieved by role play’s of “real clients” taken from the group.

 Connect with Your Trainer

-The Learning Curve Institute offers a unique post course support system whereby learners are provided with the contact details of the trainer and are free to contact them with any questions they may have.
+The Learning Curve Institute offers a unique post course support system whereby participants are provided with the contact details of the trainer and are free to contact him/her with any subsequent questions they may have.